By Mike Bennighof. Ph.D.

 War represented an immense risk for Italy, and a war against Britain would be even riskier than one against Austria-Hungary.
 Italy depended on imports for many economically vital items, with coal heading the list.
 Would Germany and Austria-Hungary be able, or even willing, to make up these losses?
 The long coastline would be vulnerable to Royal Navy raiders.
 Would Austria-Hungary be willing to keep her fleet based on the Italian west coast, far from her own shores and interests?

-Austrian analysts expected Italy to switch sides and fight against the Central Powers; the Germans disagreed and not until after operations had begun were Western Front commanders told not to expect the Italian Third Army to detrain in Alsace to anchor the Germans’ far left flank.
-It took a series of unusual events to bring Italy to the Allied side, not least of them the sudden death in July 1914 of Italian chief of staff Alberto Pollio, a strong supporter of the Alliance and married to an Austrian noblewoman.
+Austrian analysts expected Italy to switch sides and fight against the Central Powers; the Germans disagreed and not until after operations had begun in August 1914 were Western Front commanders told not to expect the Italian Third Army to detrain in Alsace to anchor the Germans’ far left flank.
+It took a series of unusual events to bring Italy to the Allied side, not least of them the sudden death in July 1914 of Italian chief of staff Alberto Pollio, a strong supporter of the Alliance who was married to an Austrian noblewoman.

 He lives in Birmingham, Alabama with his wife, three children and his dog, Leopold.